PS Dental Care

 We will be contacting patients and confirming appointments ahead of their scheduled time.

-We will request that all patients who are attending our practice to update their standard Medical History and Covid-19 Screening forms beforehand.
-These forms will now be in electronic format and we will no longer be using paper forms.
-Please access them below.
+We will request that all patients who are attending our practice to update their standard Medical History beforehand.
+This form will now be in electronic format and we will no longer be using paper forms.
+Please access it below.

 NEW MEASURES TO REDUCE THE RISK OF COVID-19 TRANSMISSION